matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/request-header-tyk-oas.md

 and to remove one:
  - `Auth_Id`

-## Configuring the Request Method Transform in the API Designer
+## Configuring the Request Header Transform in the API Designer
 Adding and configuring the transforms to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the steps taken in this short video:

  < placeholder for video >